St Louis Physiotherapy

 Work-Related Injury and Physiotherapy

-Repetitive injuries that occur from your job are particularly troubling as they can interfere with your ability to earn a viable income.
+Repetitive injuries that occur from your job are particularly troubling.
+They can interfere with your ability to earn a viable income.
 Our team can help to restore function to your body part and get you back to work again.

 One commonly seen work-related injury that we treat is carpal tunnel syndrome.
 This is where repetitive use of the hands causes painful damage to the nerves which control them.
-Exercise and pain management is the general course of treatment, but in severe cases, surgery may be needed.
+Exercise and pain management is the general course of treatment.
+In severe cases, surgery may be needed.
 Physiotherapy after the surgery can improve range of motion restore strength.
 Education will be given on how to prevent this painful condition from returning.

 Physiotherapy and Sports Injuries